 The Champions Cup is a tournament for for the elite European clubs organised by the International Floorball Federation (IFF).
 The tournament format has changed over the years, with significant changes occurring in 2011, 2015 and 2019.

 The Champions Cup structure follows the EuroFloorball Cup (EFC), formerly known as European Cup.
-Four men´s teams and four women’s teams (8 teams in total) participate in a “Final Four”-event.
-The lower ranked European teams play the EuroFloorball Cup.
+Four men´s teams and four women’s teams (8 teams in total) participate in a “Final Four” event.
+The lower ranked European teams play the EuroFloorball Cup or Challenge.

 Champions Cup winners